davidaramant/blog-content/content/post/the-buddhabrot-part-3.md

 draft: false
 date: 2017-04-10
 tags: ["Work related","Buddhabrot"]
 description: "Creating the Buddhabrot takes a lot of work.
-Lets reduce it as much as possible"
+Let's reduce it as much as possible"
 ---

 In the [last part](/post/the-buddhabrot-part-2) we learned what the Buddhabrot is and why it's pretty slow to generate.
 As a recap, my version of it uses the following values: